CURENT/andes/docs/source/index.rst

 It establishes a unique **hybrid symbolic-numeric framework** for modeling differential algebraic equations (DAEs) for numerical analysis.
 Main features of ANDES include

-..
-   ANDES offers a symbolic library for discrete components and transfer functions that can be easily imported to DAE models.
-   ANDES supports power flow calculation, time domain simulation and eigenvalue analysis for transmission networks.

 - a unique hybrid symbolic-numeric approach to modeling and simulation that enables descriptive DAE modeling and automatic numerical code generation
 - a rich library of transfer functions and discontinuous components (including limiters, dead-bands, and